Weapon X: Fourth installment

-As part of the RessurXion event, a fourth installment of the Weapon X Project debuted.
-During the Weapons of Mutant Destruction storyline, the Weapon X Project is interested in Lady Deathstrike, Warpath, Domino, Wolverine, and Sabretooth for a new experiment.
-It is shown that the Weapon X Project is turning civilians into cyborgs made of Adamantium sent to hunt a specific group of mutants, forcing Old Man Logan to team up with Sabretooth to stop them.
-Logan and his allies alongside Amadeus Cho's Hulk form discover that Weapon X has been experimenting on humans by grafting the DNA of Wolverine and Hulk into them while also applying Adamantium to their bones.
-In addition, it is shown that the director of the latest incarnation of the Weapon X Project is a somehow-revived William Stryker.

-Later, Weapon X creates H-Alpha, a mutate with the abilities of Cho and Logan.
+As part of the RessurXion event, a fourth installment of the Weapon X project debuted.
+During the Weapons of Mutant Destruction storyline, Weapon X is interested in Lady Deathstrike, Warpath, Domino, Wolverine, and Sabretooth for a new experiment.
+It is shown that Weapon X is turning civilians into cyborgs made of adamantium sent to hunt a specific group of mutants, forcing Old Man Logan to team up with Sabretooth to stop them.
+Weapon X goes on to create H-Alpha, a mutate with the abilities of Amadeus Cho and Wolverine.